top of page

 Monomer

-Plastic is made up of long monomer chains that naturally line up with other monomer chains to create Polyethylene terephthalate.
+Plastic is made up of long monomer chains that naturally line up with other monomer chains to create PET.
 The bonds between the monomer chains are very strong which is what gives plastic its durability.
 This also is what makes it difficult for organisms to digest, since only the bonds between monomer chains can be broken, and not the actual bonds between monomers.
 Ideonella sakaiensis is able to break the bonds between monomers which is what makes it so special.

 You may be wondering now, why don't we just grow a bunch of this bacteria and put it into every landfill, and let the bacteria have the feast?The rate at which we as humans produce plastic waste is much higher than the rate at which the plastic will be destroyed by this bacteria, and additionally the bacteria needs to be kept above 30 degrees Celsius.
+These is a regional limiting factor to the widespread usage of this bacteria.

 There is a new type of hope however, scientists in 2018 began research on a type of grub which is also able to digest plastic at a faster rate.
-However its the type of plastic that makes up bubble wrap and plastic bags rather than plastic bottles.
+However its the type of plastic that makes up bubble wrap and plastic bags rather than plastic bottles. https://pmc.ncbi.nlm.nih.gov/articles/PMC11856541/

 Comments